 Accelerated Mobile Pages are, as the name suggests, fast.
 Basically, AMP-enabled websites funnel their content (text, images, and branding, like fonts and colours) into an extremely optimized ‘template’ of sorts.
-We’ll get into some of the technical stuff later, but for now just think of it as a pre-built website you paste your content into.
-This gives all AMP sites the same feel and basic layout without making them too homogenous – you still style the content the way you want to.
+We’ll get into some of the technical stuff later, but for now, just think of it as a pre-built website you paste your content into.
+This gives all AMP sites the same feel and basic layout without making them too homogenous.
+You can still style the content the way you want to.
 Think of it as a car.
-You might get the same car as your neighbour, but paint it a different colour, or install an aftermarket stereo, or different tires.
+You might get the same car as your neighbour, but paint it a different colour.
+Or install an aftermarket stereo, or add different tires.
 Although your cars look (and maybe sound and feel) different, they’ll drive more or less the same.

 Here there be jargon: a technical explanation

 Basically, AMP is a streamlined way to write HTML pages.
-Google has done a great job accelerating pages by inventing a system that minimizes HTTP requests and sizes all content, like images, text, and menus, before it loads content.
+Google has done a great job accelerating pages by inventing a system that minimizes HTTP requests.
+It also sizes all content, like images, text, and menus, before it loads content.
 Let’s break it down a little.

 HTTP requests and you

-CSS files can be external, meaning they are loaded separately and combined with the HTML file in the browser, or inline, meaning that rather than existing in its own file, the CSS is pre-mixed into the HTML file.
-External CSS files are popular because they are easy to work on, but they can slow websites down because the browser needs to load two files instead of one.
+CSS files can be external, meaning they load separately and combine with the HTML file in the browser.
+Or they can be inline, meaning that rather than existing in its own file, the CSS is pre-mixed into the HTML file.
+External CSS files are popular because they are easy to work on.
+But they can slow websites down because the browser needs to load two files instead of one.
 That’s what HTTP requests are all about.

 Alright, on to render blocking

 There’s one more important concept to help you understand AMP.
 It’s called render blocking.
 Now, if you’re feeling fatigued from all the tech jargon, feel free to take a break here.
-I’ve included a fun video of a man punching a kangaroo, featured below:
+I’ve included a fun video of a man saving an abandoned deer, featured below:

 Alright, ready?
 Let’s dive in to render blocking.
 We’ll break it down into its core parts, starting with rendering.
 Rendering is tech jargon for ‘displaying’ or ‘showing’.
 Kind of.
 More specifically, rendering is the computer’s process of laying out, sizing, and shaping the web page you’re loading.
 Your browser basically has to ‘draw’ each page it loads, positioning and styling all the content according to the CSS files we discussed above.
 Not so tricky, right?
 Now let’s talk blocking.